omicscode/bacdive/README.md

 # bacdive-classifier
 - This analyses the isolates table from the [BacDive](https://bacdive.dsmz.de/) and return json for the rest api.
-I used extensive RUST functional programming and this prepares direct imports of the json into the javascript.
+- All bacdive tools merged today into a single restapi.
 - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```